 By creating a new DSC Community GitHub organization outside of Microsoft’s ownership, the DSC Community will be steered by the DSC Community committee where its members—including people not employed by Microsoft—have full control over the GitHub Organization.

-For now, the committee is composed of Katie, Michael, Daniel & Johan, long time contributors and driving force of the DSC Resource Kit.
+For now, the committee is composed of Katie, Daniel & Johan, long time contributors and driving force of the DSC Resource Kit.
 This is formalizing what has already been happening for the last couple of years within the DSC Resource Kit community.

 A further benefit of having a DSC Community GitHub organization is that we may create teams, such as the Committee team and the Maintainer Team, that can be @mentioned in issues or discussions as well as recieve permissions to add someone from that team to manage the members.